 If you do need help about your interviewing process, click here for a Done-For-You, Copy-and-Paste Interview Process.
 Easy peasy!

-So assume, most references are going to be positive.
-Be sure to weigh that positive review with the fact that the candidate hand-picked this person to say nice things about them, chances are they had evolved from co-workers to friends over the years.
+So it's safe to assume, most references are going to be positive.
+So, be sure to remember that positive review came from someone the candidate hand-picked.
+Chances are they evolved from co-workers to friends over the years.
 Which means they are easy to work with.
 However, you can’t be sure they weren’t the two talking at the water cooler for an hour each day.

 Some references are from jobs or positions they held years ago.
 Before you waste your time checking these references – make sure the experience is relevant to what you are currently hiring them for.
 If they were a vet tech before they went back to school for accounting, does their bedside manner with animals really matter to you?